TobiAwe/RentalPortal/README.md

 ## Rental Portal
 # Developer Home Assignment
-The Project Consist of two well structured microservice backend services and a frontend web application<br><br>
+The Project Consist of two well structured microservice backend project and a frontend web application<br><br>
 The Microservice backend consists of :<br><br>
 <b>A User Identity .Net Core API</b> : which registers and validates user login credential as well as generating an auth token[COMPLETED] <br><br>
 <b>An Order .Net Core API </b> : which handles Equipment,ShoppingCart and Orders[COMPLETED] <br><br>